6-year-old killed, sibling hurt while waiting to board bus

 The Tri-County Area School District says the children were hit along Highway 73 southeast of Plainfield just after 7 a.m.
 Monday.

-WLUK-TV reports district administrator Anthony Marinack says the bus was stopped and another vehicle going in the same direction struck the two children, killing the 6-year-old girl.
+WLUK-TV reports district administrator Anthony Marinack says the bus was stopped with its lights flashing and another vehicle going in the same direction struck the two children, killing the 6-year-old girl.